temporalio/edu-appdatasec-java-code/exercises/custom-converter/README.md

 The `payload encoding is not supported` message is normal — the Temporal Cluster itself can't use the `decode` method directly without a Codec Server, which you'll create in the next exercise.
-In the meantime, you have successfully implemented a Custom Data Converter, and in the next step, you'll add more features to it.
+In the meantime, you have successfully customized a Data Converter, and in the next step, you'll add more features to it.

 ## Part B: Implement a Failure Converter